Leah1977/Fit_Time_MS4/README.md

 * I would like to add a blog section for users to add tried and tested products from the website.

-#### This project will include 7 separate pages to be available to all users.
+#### This project will include seven separate pages to be available to all users.

 * Home page
 * Products page